How to export IPC356 File?

 I am giving it another try - this time using Imperial scale.
 Magically it takes only one second to render.
-And the size of all "imperial" gerbers is about a half of size of "metrics" version.
+And the size of all imperial gerbers is about a half size of their metrics versions.
 Why?

 I need to hurry up with the algorithm update.